 Our lawyers will gather evidence to help determine if the product was defective.
 If you were renting, we will investigate a lawsuit against the landlord and others.
 If you hire our law firm for your defective smoke alarm lawsuit, we will immediately begin an independent investigation to build a case for a lawsuit against a landlord, alarm manufacturer (product liability), and other responsible parties.

-Attorneys Fred Pritzker and Eric Hageman recently won a $10-million dollar settlement for a man who had third-degree burns over sixty percent of his body.
-“It’s crucial to do an independent investigation in any fire case,” said Eric.
+Lawyers at Pritzker Hageman recently won a $10-million dollar settlement for a man who had third-degree burns over sixty percent of his body.
+“It’s crucial to do an independent investigation in any fire case,” said attorney Eric Hageman.
 “In doing so, we have found liability for failure to provide working alarms.”

 Smoke Alarms Save Lives

 Property owners are responsible for having working alarms.
 If a fire causes personal injury or wrongful death and there was not an alarm, the owner of the building may be legally responsible, meaning the company would have to pay “money damages” to those injured and the families of those who died.
 Compensation can include amounts for medical expenses, pain and suffering, emotional distress, disfigurement, disability, cost of care, lost wages, and other losses.

 In an apartment fire lawsuit settled by Pritzker Hageman attorneys, the detector in the apartment did not work, and the landlord had not fixed it.
 A couch in the apartment caught fire and quickly burned, spreading the fire and filling the apartment with smoke.
 The mother and one son died.
 A daughter suffered severe brain damage (cerebral anoxia) from oxygen deprivation.

 To win your lawsuit, the elements of the case usually include the following:

 - Someone had a duty to provide a working smoke detector (landlord, manufacturing plant owner, manufacturer);